 Evidence (vemurafenib plus cobimetinib):

-Encorafenib is a small-molecule BRAF inhibitor that is approved in combination with binimetinib, a small-molecule MEK inhibitor, for the treatment of unresectable or metastatic melanoma with a BRAF V600E or V600K mutation, as detected by an FDA-approved test.
-The combination has demonstrated improved PFS and OS compared with vemurafenib; however, neither is approved as single-agent therapy.
+Encorafenib is a small-molecule BRAF inhibitor, and binimetinib is a small-molecule MEK inhibitor.
+The combination of these two agents is approved for the treatment of unresectable or metastatic melanoma with a BRAF V600E or V600K mutation, as detected by an FDA-approved test.
+The combination has demonstrated improved PFS and OS compared with vemurafenib.
+However, neither is approved as single-agent therapy.

 Evidence (encorafenib plus binimetinib):